Discover LASIK surgery and the various laser eye surgery procedures available to you at TLC Laser Eye Centers.

-- Following the re-shaping of the tissue, the LASIK surgeon carefully repositions and aligns the flap to its original position.
-Protective shields are placed over your eye to prevent accidental rubbing as the flap heals naturally and securely over the next several hours.
+- The surgeon repositions and aligns the flap to its original position, and protective shields are placed over your eye to aid natural healing.

 After the LASIK eye surgery procedure, patients feel moderate discomfort and irritation for a few hours, but most are comfortable after a nap and rest.

 Schedule a FREE LASIK Consultation Todaybook now